 How may a student obtain an application?

+To be considered for the JHSJP and work for one of Johns Hopkins' departments, all applicants must complete Johns Hopkins Summer Job Interest Intake form and YouthWorks application to be considered for summer employment by Friday, Feb.
+14, 2020.
+Please note that if you are a county resident, you will be emailed a paper application form for YouthWorks and will not need to fill out the YouthWorks online application.
 Please visit our website: www.hopkinsmedicine.org/summerjobs.
-We are accepting online applications from January 7th, 2016-February 15th, 2019.
+We are accepting online applications from Jan.
+2, 2020 - Feb.
+14, 2020.
 Should any applicant to the Johns Hopkins Summer Jobs Program require special assistance or accommodation during any part of the application process, please contact the Strategic Workforce Planning & Development office at 443-997-4585.
 For TTY users, call via Maryland Relay or dial 711.

 How are students placed in their internship/worksite?